terresfranches/terresfranches.github.io/_posts/2016-01-12-Bonjour-a-tous.md

 ---

-This is quite simple to edits files
+Premier message expliquant tout

+---
 #now what ?
 Try to add pictures
 ![testimage](![testimage]({{site.baseurl}}/_posts/testimage.png)

 oh nice.

----
 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)